nnnkit/all-docs-blogs/docs/javascript/fundamental/operators/2-comparision-operators.md

 Team 2: `null`, `undefined`
 Team 3: `NaN`

 Falsy values are divided into three teams.
-The implicit type conversion only happen within the team.
+The implicit type of conversion only happens within the team.
 Members of one team (`Team 1`) can't be converted into members of other teams (`Team 2` or `Team 3`).
-Members within team con be converted.
+Members within a team can be converted.
 This happens only for falsy values.

-- Comparision between members of same team using `==` will result to `true`
+- Comparison between members of the same team using `==` will result in `true`
-- Comparision between members of differen team using `==` will result to `false`
+- Comparison between members of the different team using `==` will result in `false`

 Within Team 1: